AetherialMist/JavaLearning/lesson-004/README.md

 ## Assignment

-Introducing another special operator character, `=` the equals sign!
+Introducing another special operator character: `=` the equals sign!

 There are two ways for creating one of these boxes in Java (we will show real examples shortly):